4.2 Cardiac Rehabilitation Phases

 Phase I - Inpatient Cardiac Rehabilitation

 Goals: prevent deconditioning, screen for orthostasis, educate, and discharge safely.
 Sessions are short (5-10 minutes a few times a day) and low MET (1.0-3.5 METs).
 Use the Borg RPE 6-20 scale and keep the target below 13 ('somewhat hard').
-Stop or downgrade immediately if RPE jumps to 15 or above.
+Downgrade immediately if RPE jumps to 15 or above, or if HR rises more than 20-30 bpm above resting in a strict post-MI prescription.

 Typical Phase I progression after an uncomplicated MI or CABG:

-- Day 1: supine and seated active range of motion (AROM), dangle at edge of bed.
+- Day 1: supine and seated active range of motion (AROM), dangle at edge of bed, check orthostatic BP.

 Sternal Precautions After CABG

-CABG patients have a wired sternum that takes about 6-12 weeks to heal.
-Standard precautions (verify each surgeon's protocol):
+A CABG patient has a wired sternum that takes roughly 6-12 weeks to heal.
+Standard precautions (always verify the individual surgeon's protocol):

 - No lifting, pushing, or pulling more than about 5-10 pounds with the upper extremities for 6-12 weeks.